 Where grant funding is not intended to be directly related to activity undertaken by a grant recipient in a specific period, the ICB recognises the expenditure in the period in which the grant is paid.
-All other grants are accounted for on an accruals
+All other grants are accounted for on an accruals basis.

-Property, Plant & Equipment 1.10
+1.10 Property, Plant & Equipment